texas-robocamp/texas-robocamp.github.io/virtual/programming/objects.md

 };
 ```

-We have now defined a basic data structure that holds bank account information, and so we can now write a program that creates a BankAccount object and sets the values of its fields.
+We have now defined a basic data structure that holds bank account information, and so we can now write a program that creates a `BankAccount` object and sets the values of its variables.

 {{ site.data.alerts.tip }}
 Just like functions must be declared before we can use them (appearing before their first use in the source code), classes must be declared before they are used to create objects.